The 511 on Remuneration

 4) The introduction of deferral periods

-APRA has proposed minimum deferral periods of up to seven years for variable remuneration components of senior executives employed by 'Significant Financial Institutions', as well as mandated clawback periods.
+APRA has proposed minimum deferral periods of up to six years for variable remuneration components of senior executives employed by SFIs, as well as mandated clawback periods.

-The proposed definition of a Significant Financial Institution (SFI) captures entities with more than $15 billion in total assets.
-Implications for SFIs include:
+The proposed definition of a SFI captures entities with more than $15 billion in total assets.
+The following will apply for SFIs in respect of any person with deferred variable remuneration of >AUD$50,000 in a financial year:

-- Executives and employees falling within a Special Role: 40% of total variable remuneration shall be subject to deferral period of 6 years (with pro-rata vesting from year 4).
+- Senior managers and employees falling within a Special Role: 40% of total variable remuneration shall be subject to deferral period of 5 years (with pro-rata vesting from year 4).

-- Clawback: Variable remuneration must also be subject to mandatory clawback for a period of at least 2 years from vesting (or, where a person is under investigation, a further 2 years).
+- Clawback: Variable remuneration must also be subject to mandatory clawback for a period of at least 2 years from vesting (or, where a person is under investigation, variable remuneration must not vest until the investigation is closed).

 These deferral periods are intended to provide more 'skin-in-the-game' through better alignment to the time horizon of risk and performance outcomes.
 Much of the conversation so far has been around the length of the deferral period, with differing views on what is appropriate and how this may be impacted across different roles within the organisation and across different industries.